NEXO: Neutrinoless double beta decay search beyond $10^{28}$ year half-life sensitivity: Sensitivity and Discovery Potential to Decay

 \subsection{Sensitivity results}

 Figure~\ref{fig:sens_vs_livetime} shows the projected \0 sensitivity and discovery potential at 3$\sigma$ level as functions of livetime.
 If no signal is observed in a 10~year exposure, the median expected exclusion for nEXO is $T_{1/2}^{0\nu} > 1.35\times10^{28}$~yr at the 90\% CL.
+With one year of data taking this value is $0.2\times10^{28}$~yr and exceeds $10^{28}$~yr after 6.5 years.
 For a potential signal, the median $3\sigma$ discovery potential is $T_{1/2}^{0\nu} = 0.74\times10^{28}$~yr.
 These results represent an increase of $\sim 30-45\%$ over the previous projections reported in Ref.~\cite{PhysRevC.97.065503}.
 About $1/3$ of the improvement arises from the DNN discrimination power, consistent with results reported by EXO-200~\cite{PhysRevLett.123.161802}, and the remaining $2/3$ arises from the reduction of backgrounds, dominated by the choice to use EF copper.
 The expected discovery significance as a function of the \0 decay half-life at the nominal 10 year livetime is presented in Figure~\ref{fig:dp_sigma_10yr}.
 We observe that a median significance of $2.4\sigma$ is achieved for a hypothetical \0 decay half-life of $10^{28}$~yr.
 If \0 decay exists with half-life of $<0.38\times 10^{28}$~yr then nEXO would be capable of discovery at $5\sigma$ significance in more than 50\% of the possible realizations.

 The energy resolution obtained in the MC simulations is based on a realistic representation of the detector response but also includes some simplifications, a few of which cannot yet be fully validated at this stage of the experiment design.
 To quantify the impact of the energy resolution on the experimental sensitivity, we degraded the resolution value at \Q{} within a conservative range of values and then re-evaluated the sensitivity.
 The result is shown in Figure~\ref{fig:sens_vs_eneresol}.
 As previously reported ~\cite{PhysRevC.97.065503}, the \0 sensitivity does not degrade substantially, decreasing by $\sim 15\%$ for the resolution growing by 50\%.